I’ve Designed 100+ Display Ads: Here’s What I Learned

 My final tip is arguably the most important: Don’t be married to your ideas!

 As a creative, I totally understand how easy it is to get emotionally attached to something you’ve poured hours of work into.
-Learn to separate what you think is good from what actually performs well, because this is something that will be different for every business and every audience.
+Learn to separate what you think is good from what actually performs well (see our best display ad picks from 2020), because this is something that will be different for every business and every audience.
 Maybe you think cats are hysterical, but your audience LOVES dogs—that’s totally ok (but cats are better).

 Good art may be subjective, but good ad design is objective.
 How something makes you feel might affect another person in an entirely different way based on their individual upbringing and life experiences (this is why I take oversimplification of color psychology with a big ol’ grain of salt).
 Learn what your audiences like by testing new creative frequently, and set up A/B tests to help you nail down just what the secret ingredient is that’s making a campaign a top performer.